foongming/foongming/README.md

 - MCAT-How?
 (Ongoing) — RAG bot that personalizes MCAT study plans to user constraints and background

 ### Now
-I’m preparing for PM interviews and looking for roles where I can build and scale LLM-enabled products end-to-end (discovery → delivery → measurement).
+I’m looking for roles where I can build and scale LLM-enabled products end-to-end (discovery → delivery → measurement).